Standard Zhuang: Sawndip

+Modern Latin alphabet

 In 1957, the People's Republic of China introduced an alphabetical script for the newly standardized Zhuang language.
 The alphabet was based on the Latin script, expanded with modified Cyrillic and IPA letters.
 A reform in 1982 replaced both the Cyrillic and IPA letters with Latin letters to facilitate printing and computer use.
 These alphabetical scripts are part of Standard Zhuang.

 Letters in italics only represent tones.
 Letters in bold are only found in syllable codas.